Based in Geneva – 100%

 - Strong team spirit and enthusiasm.

-In compliance with Swiss regulations, HD will only consider the following applications:
+In compliance with Swiss regulations, HD will only consider applications if one of the following criteria is met:

 - If the internship is required for a diploma;